seanwo/how-to/minidv2hd.md

-# Instructions for Upscaling miniDV SD Video to HD
+# Upscaling miniDV SD (480p) Video to HD (1080p) Video

+This how-to assume you have been able to pull footage off an old camcorder and have .dv files that contain the content you want to edit and upscale from 480p to 1080p.
+You can do this by using [WinDV](http://windv.mourek.cz/) to pull data off an old camcorder (or one you get off ebay).

 ## Step 1: Edit the Raw Footage